Bakaiti: Season 1 (2025)

-Production and release
+Production

 Bakaiti was created and produced by Dice Media, the digital content division of Pocket Aces Pictures.
 The series is produced by Aditi Shrivastava and written by Gunjan Saxena, Neha Pawar, and Sheetal Kapoor.

-It premiered on ZEE5 on 1 August 2025.
+The second season was directed by Samar Iqbal for Dice Media, with a screenplay by Gunjan Saxena, Abhinav Vaidya and Neha Pawar.
+Iqbal said that where the first season had observed the Katarias, he wanted the second to "breathe with them", adding that the show retains its humour while spending more time on the characters' relationships.

+Release

+The first season, comprising seven episodes, was released on ZEE5 on 1 August 2025.
+The second season's trailer was released on 18 September 2026, and the season premiered on ZEE5 on 25 September 2026.

 Reception

+Season 1

 Bakaiti received mixed-to-positive reviews from critics.

 Archika Khurana of The Times of India rated the series 3 out of 5 stars, describing it as a modest and heartfelt portrayal of Indian family life that may appeal to viewers seeking comfort and familiarity, though it avoids high‑stakes drama and may feel too safe for some audiences."
 Shweta Keshri of India Today, also giving a score of 3/5, noted that "noted that while the premise feels familiar, the warmth and genuineness of the storytelling make it an easy and pleasant watch, especially as a short weekend binge."

 In a less favourable review, Shubhra Gupta of The Indian Express rated it 2/5, calling it "a patchy drama that fails to rise above its noisy family conflicts."
 Nandini Ramnath of Scroll.in commented that "A cash-strapped family gets on each other’s nerves – and yours too at times."
 Lachmi Deb Roy of Firstpost rated the series 3/5, noting that "No out-of-the-box storyline, but it will touch your heart for its simplicity."
 Nirali Kanabar of Times Now rated 3/5 calling it "a relatable slice‑of‑life drama suited for those seeking a light‑hearted watch."

 Anindita Mukherjee of News18 gave the show 3/5 and wrote "Bakaiti has its loopholes, though they’re easy to overlook.
 At times, certain segments feel stretched.
 Multiple episodes revolving around the same ‘to rent or not to rent’ storyline come across as repetitive."
 Arpita Sarkar of OTT Play rated it 3.5/5 describing it as "a warm, lively portrayal of everyday family chaos and relationships, capturing both affection and generational differences."
 Divya Raje Bhonsale of Mathrubhumi awarded it 3.5/5 praising the performances of Rajesh Tailang and Sheeba Chaddha as parents facing financial struggles while navigating their children’s aspirations."